maxi-musz/smart-edu-api/src/school/director/results/RESULT_API_DOCUMENTATION.md

 - The number of subject columns is dynamic based on how many subjects exist for the class
 - Subject columns should be ordered according to the `subjects` array
 - Each subject column can show: score (obtained/obtainable), percentage, and/or grade
-- If a student hasn't taken assessments for a subject, show 0/obtainable or N/A
+- If a student hasn't taken assessments for a subject but assessments exist, show `0/obtainable` (e.g., "0/100")
+- If no assessments have been created for a subject (`isAvailable: false`), show "---" or "N/A" (not "0/0 F")
 - The `isReleased` field can be used to:
   - Disable checkboxes/selection for students with `isReleased: true`
   - Show visual indicators (badge, icon, or different row styling)